austinsherron/partner_app/README.markdown

 and lots of other stuff.

+There is one thing that needs to be done before this goes live: SendMail (src/send_mail.py)needs to be updated reflect the changes to the partnership model.
+This doesn't *need* to be done before going live, but it should be done.

 I haven't merged this branch into working/production, but I'm pretty sure it can be.
 Let me know if you need help merging and deploying the new version of the app.